alikilicw/todo-frontend/README.md

 This document explains how to set up and run a frontend project using Next.js.

+The project is running on a docker container where located in Digitalocean cloud server.
+It can be reachable by this url: http://134.209.118.95:3000/

+A sample user can be created by registering in usual process.

 ## Requirements

 -   **Node.js**: v18 or later